How to style layered hair: pro tips, tricks, and inspiring looks to try

 7. The easy knot updo

 If you have a bob hairstyle or longer, celeb stylist Neil Moodie (opens in new tab)'s chignon is an easy way to learn how to style layered hair for a party.
 "Spray your hair with texture spray and using just your fingers gather all of your hair up just below the crown.
 Tie into a ponytail and then with a few grips, create a chignon with the remaining hair, pinning the hair as tightly or loosely as desired."
-Or let the remaining hair fall and finish with hairspray.
+You could also secure it with a claw clip to create an ultra-on-trend hair clips hairstyle, then simply let the remaining hair fall and finish with hairspray.

 8. The layered 'wolf cut' style